CONGESTION RELIEF ZONE

 Taxis and for-hire vehicles

-Instead of paying the daily toll, taxi and for-hire vehicle passengers will be charged a per-trip toll paid by the passenger for each trip to, from, within, or through the Congestion Relief Zone.
-For both the peak and overnight period, the toll for app-based for-hire vehicles will be $2.50 per trip.
-For taxis, green cabs, and black cars, the toll will be $1.25 per trip.
+Instead of paying the daily toll, taxis and for-hire vehicles licensed with the NYC Taxi & Limousine Commission will be eligible for a smaller per-trip charge paid by the passenger for each trip to, from, within, or through the Congestion Relief Zone.

 Crossing credits

 A credit will reduce Congestion Relief Zone tolls for vehicles using a valid E-ZPass and entering during the peak period via one of the four tolled entries: Lincoln Tunnel, Holland Tunnel, Queens-Midtown Tunnel, and Hugh L. Carey Tunnel.
-The credit amount will be up to $5 for passenger vehicles, up to $2.50 for motorcycles, up to $12 for small trucks and charter buses, and up to $20 for large trucks and tour buses.
+The credit amount will be up to $3 for passenger vehicles, up to $1.50 for motorcycles, up to $7.20 for small trucks and charter buses, and up to $12 for large trucks and tour buses.
 No crossing credits will be offered overnight when the toll will be reduced by 75% from the peak period toll.

 Discounts and exemptions